What is CDP (Cisco Discovery Protocol)? | How Does It Work?

 How Does CDP Work?

-What Information Does It Discover?
+What Information Does It Find Out?

 1. Device Identifier: It identifies the hostname assigned to a Cisco Switch or Router.

-4. List of Capabilities: It defines whether the devices on the network are a Router or Switch.
+4. List of Capabilities: It defines whether the devices on the network are a Router or a Switch.

 7. Port Status: It describes the duplex status of the port.